 But life is somewhat comfortable now.
 I live on very little and still have money left over to enjoy life.
 I don’t use credit cards (I never have), so I know I’m not getting into consumer debt.
 But if I’ve learned anything from all this personal development training I’ve done, it’s that comfort is the death of dreams.
 Meaning, if I want to kick a*s and pay off my debt asap, I need to kick it into high gear and not be so comfortable.

 What I am going to do is be more extreme with my discretionary spending so that I make sure that almost every extra dollar I have goes toward my debt.
-I’m using my Budget Spreadsheets to make sure I stick to my budget.
+I’m using my Budget Spreadsheet Bundle to make sure I stick to my budget.

 I want to repay my student loans in two years, so that means increasing my payments drastically.
 This will also mean making more money blogging so I can make this happen, too.